What to Do in September in New York City

 Here in NYC, you can be part of the Autumn Moon Festival in the heart of Chinatown.
 There will be traditional Asian music and dance, food, and even storytelling for kids.

 Children’s Day at the Brooklyn Book Festival

-Saturday, September 21st in Downtown Brooklyn is Children’s Day at this famous literary festival.
+There is usually a Children’s Day at this famous literary festival.

 From 10 am – 4 pm, your kids can attend author readings, create art projects and participate in workshops.

 All events are free to the public.
 Get details here.